Describly/fastapi-sqlalchemy-alembic/README.md

 [Click here](https://youtu.be/HuOG7VS8qvE)

 ### Installation & Configuration
+- Install the Docker Desktop and Start It
 - Clone this repository in your local machine by typing `git@github.com:Describly/fastapi-sqlalchemy-alembic.git`.
 - Open the Terminal and navigate to the project folder.
 - Run `docker volume create describly_mysql_data` to create a docker volue in you machine.
 Required to persist the mysql data.